JulianBvW/Depth4MC/depth4mc/dataset/dataset_maker/README.md

 Run `python depth4mc/dataset/dataset_maker/mcpi_record_poses.py <NUM_IMGS>` in a new console.
 After five seconds, the script starts recording your in-game pose every 10th of a second resulting in 3000 recorded poses (or whatever specified number).
 Fly or run around your world visiting normal terrain and buildings to get a diverse set of images.
 After the duration of the script, it will generate a *datapack* (a modification for the game that enables us to visit the exact coordinates as recorded) and copies it to the server.
 An output folder will also be generated whith the time of the run.

+> [!WARNING]
+> As the datapack uses right-click detection for teleportation, don't look at anything that could be interacted with via a right click like chests, doors, flower pots, levers, ...

 ### 2. Taking screenshots

 To load the (new) datapack, type `/reload` into the in-game chat.
 It should now display the time of the correct run in the in-game chat.